devlauer/jenkins-keycloak-plugin/README.md

 ---
 This plugin uses sematic versioning.
 For more information refer to [semver]

+Changelog
+---
+This plugin has a dedicated [Changelog].

 Reporting bugs and feature requests
 ---
 We use the [Jenkins JIRA] to log all bugs and feature requests.
 Create a [new account], browse to [Jenkins JIRA] and login with your account then create a new issue with the component `keycloak-plugin`.